-6. I prefer to buy a food that doesn’t come from a company with a lot of recalls.
+I prefer to buy a food that doesn’t come from a company with a lot of recalls.

 I prefer to buy a food from a manufacturer that has earned a reputation for being trustworthy and for using high quality ingredients.

-10. I prefer 30% or more protein in a food except for with young puppies and dogs with sensitive stomachs, where lower amounts of protein might be necessary for firm stools.
+12. I prefer 28% or more protein in a food except for with young puppies and dogs with sensitive stomachs, where lower amounts of protein might be necessary for firm stools.

-11. I prefer fewer white potatoes.
+13. I prefer fewer white potatoes.

-12. I prefer a food with pro-biotics and digestive enzymes or I add them myself.
+14. I prefer a food with pro-biotics and digestive enzymes or I add them myself.

 15. I prefer a food that is raw, then freeze dried or dehydrated before a food that was processed by making dry dog food.
 However, I’d take conventional processing with good ingredients over poor ingredients processed by freezing or freeze drying or dehydration.
 Not many companies freeze dry or dehydrate because of the expense.

-19. I prefer a food with some kind of specific meat meal in the first 3 ingredients.
+16. Choose dog foods with some kind of specific meat meal in the first 3 ingredients.
 If there are only un-concentrated meats in the food, you need to pay extra attention to the protein percentage and notice if additional vegetable proteins are what is giving the food its protein.
 If you have a concentrated vegetable protein listed fourth on the package and all un-concentrated meats ahead of it, chances are good that this food has a higher percentage of actual vegetable protein than meat protein.

-20. I prefer a food that has some plain meats instead of all meat meals.
+17. I prefer a food that has some plain meats instead of all meat meals.
 This is what makes the food taste good to the dog.